Certifiably Responsible Holidays

 Verifiably responsible travel

-In November 2020 Pura Aventura became the first specialist tour operator in the UK to successfully certify as a B Corp, joining a global movement of some 4,000 members, including the likes of Patagonia Inc., The Body Shop and Danone, with combined revenues of $80bn.
+In November 2020 Pura Aventura became one of the first travel companies in the UK to certify as a B Corp, joining a global movement of some 4,000 members, including the likes of Patagonia Inc., The Body Shop and Danone, with combined revenues of $80bn.

 This is the only certification that measures the entirety of a company's social and environmental performance and creates a public and legally binding commitment for us to balance Profit with People and the Planet.